rlmoser99/social-media/README.md

 ## Demo App

+You can view this [web app](https://rlm-social-media.herokuapp.com/users/sign_in) on Heroku.
+The heroku server will need a little bit of time to fire up a dyno, so please be patient with this free service.

 If you would like to create reciprocal friendships, you may log in as any of the sample users. **Please note:** This sample data is reset daily, so any changes to friendships, posts, etc. will be deleted in the next 24 hours.

 Email: